-South faces enhanced storm threat Tuesday after Monday’s deadly round of severe weather
+South faces widespread storm threat Tuesday after Monday’s deadly round of severe weather

+Concern was growing for destructive winds in parts of Mississippi and Alabama, prompting the National Weather Service Storm Prediction Center to highlight a corridor along and south of Interstate 20 as having a Level 4 out of 5 severe-weather risk.

+“Numerous to widespread damaging winds and a few tornadoes are expected through this evening across the Deep South,” the center wrote.

 The sprawling storm threat comes after nearly 400 reports of severe weather from Texas to Maryland on Monday.
 Tornadoes touched down in at least six states, with twisters tearing through the western suburbs of Atlanta and south of Dallas.
-The storms caused at least two fatalities in Georgia, according to weather.com, while several injuries were reported in Texas.
+The storms caused at least two fatalities in Georgia, according to Weather.com, while several injuries were reported in Texas.

-The multiday onslaught of nasty storms began on Sunday, when a tornado outbreak unleashed a string of twisters in Mississippi, where Yazoo City was hit hard, while a large, wedge tornado prompted a dire “tornado emergency” as it sliced through Tupelo.
+The multiday onslaught of nasty storms began Sunday, when a tornado outbreak unleashed a string of twisters in Mississippi, where Yazoo City was hit hard, while a large wedge tornado prompted a dire “tornado emergency” as it sliced through Tupelo.

-A threat of storms will continue Wednesday, shifting toward the Southeast and Mid-Atlantic.
+A threat of storms will continue Wednesday, shifting toward the southeast and Mid-Atlantic.

 Monday’s damaging storms

-Storms plowed east on Monday, dropping a significant tornado just west of downtown Atlanta that rode as far east as the Perimeter highway.
-It appears the tornado missed the heart of the city by barely six miles.
+Storms plowed east Monday, dropping a significant tornado just west of downtown Atlanta that rode as far east as the Perimeter Highway.
+It appears the tornado missed the heart of the city by just six miles.
 A partial apartment collapse was reported in Fulton along Riverside Drive and Fulton Industrial Boulevard, with numerous trees downed along the Kings Highway in Douglas.

 A tornado warning was also issued for Charlotte, around midday.
-A tornado touched down in Clover, S.C., just 15 miles west-southeast of Charlotte-Douglas International Airport.
+A tornado touched down in Clover, S.C., just 15 miles west-southeast of Charlotte Douglas International Airport.
 Video emerged of a farmhouse being heavily damaged.
 Tornado damage was also reported in Oakboro, about 30 miles east of the city.

 By Monday afternoon, the atmosphere heated up once again, with more storms firing from the Plains to the East Coast.
 A tornado touched down east of Springfield, Ill., accompanying rotating or supercell storms that resembled towering flying saucers or “mother ships.”